Melocanna baccifera

-Melocanna baccifera is one of two bamboo species belonging to the Melocanna genus.
+Melocanna baccifera is one of two bamboo species belonging to the genus Melocanna.
 It grows up to 10–25 m tall.
 It is native to Bangladesh, Myanmar, India, and Thailand.

 Habit

-It is tall, small-culmed bamboo with greenish young culms and straw-colored old culms.
+It is tall, small-culmed bamboo with greenish young culms and straw-coloured old culms.
 It grows in clumps composed of many well-spaced culms.
 It has a dense appearance due to its branching habit.

 Description

-Culms are greenish when young, but becomes straw-colored when mature or brownish green when drying.
+The culms are greenish when young, but becomes straw-coloured when mature or brownish green when drying.
 Young culms are covered with stiff, silver hairs.
 A white bloom occurs just below the nodes.
 Young shoots are yellowish brown.
 The culms are straight; branching occurs from the base, and branches are many, short, loose, and open.
-Internode length is 25–50 cm, and diameter is 1.5–15 cm.
-Culm walls are thin.
-Nodes are prominent.
+The internode length is 25–50 cm, and diameter is 1.5–15 cm.
+The culm walls are thin, and the nodes are prominent.